rishabjadhav/cs3-labs/README.md

 # cs3-projects
 This repository contains my Java projects from Computer Science 3 (CS3) during the 2021-2022 school year.
-In CS3, I learned more advanced Java topics such as data structures and algorithms that improved my understanding of the Java programming language and prepared me for future computer science education.
+In CS3, I learned more advanced Java topics such as data structures and algorithms that improved my understanding of the Java programming language.
+I coded these projects in my junior year of high school.
+This was my third year learning and coding in Java.